mrgovor64/Ansible-Task/roles/cpu_frequency_scaling/README.md

 - **Dependencies**:
   - SSH access to the target server.
   - The target server must allow Ansible to run with elevated privileges (`become: true`).
-  - GRUB must be installed on the system to disable C-states.

 ## Reboot Requirement
 This role sets the playbook variable global_reboot_required to true, which triggers a server reboot after all roles are executed.
 If you use this role in a playbook that does not include a global reboot mechanism, ensure that the server is manually rebooted after execution.